garysweaver/irie/README.md

     http://localhost:3000/foobars?color=blue&expired_at!gteq=2012-08-20&count=
     http://localhost:3000/foobars?color=blue&expired_at!gteq=2012-08-20&skip=0&take=15

-And to create or update a Foobar, you can just post/put using [AngularJS][angular], or Ember by setting `wrapped_json` in config, to:
+And to create or update a Foobar, you can just post/put JSON to:

     http://localhost:3000/foobar